Tutorial 3: Data Visualisation for Business Intelligence

 Exercise 7: Putting the plots together

 (a).
-Use the code below to combine the plots for the three exercises above.
-Replace PLOT_ONE, PLOT_TWO, and PLOT_THREE with the plots you created in Exercises 5, 6, and 7.
+Use the code below to combine the plots from the exercises above.
+Replace PLOT_ONE, PLOT_TWO, and PLOT_THREE with the plots you created in Exercises 4, 5, and 6.

 PLOT_ONE /